Reeves & Co.: Emerson-Brantingham

 Reeves & Company was sold to Emerson-Brantingham on January 1, 1912.
 Emerson-Brantingham also acquired the Gas Traction Company, Rockford Engine Works, and the Geiser Manufacturing Co.; but by 1915 ran into financial difficulties.
-After a merger with the former D. M. Osborne company, in 1928 it was bought by J. I. Case Company, now Case Corporation.
-The company also moved to its present location in Pico Rivera, California and eventually grew to a size of over 170,000 square feet and over 300 employees.
+A couple years after a company reorganization, in 1928 all the farm equipment division assets were sold to J. I. Case Threshing Machine Company, now Case Corporation.

 Reeves & Company North Carolina

 There was another Reeves & Company in North Carolina and Tennessee which made clocks in the 1820s.
 These two companies were not related.